 In the event of an emergency, competitors are required to follow the directions of the Emergency Response personnel.

-The forest events take place in a wilderness environment, with wild animals such as bears, cougars, wolves, moose, aggressive deer and stinging/biting insects.
+The forest events take place in a wilderness environment, with wild animals such as bears, cougars, wolves (unlikely), moose, aggressive deer with fawns and stinging/biting insects.
 Participants are unlikely to encounter wildlife while orienteering, but it is possible.
 If a bear is encountered it will likely be a black bear though grizzlies can also be found in this region.
 Back slowly away from a bear, speak calmly, and don’t run.
 For those unfamiliar with bear and other wildlife encounters, please check out the links about wildlife safety in the FAQ page of this website.
 We strongly recommend to all participants to carry bear spray while on a course and to know how to use it.

 All competitors shall behave with fairness and honesty.
 Attempts to gain any information related to the courses, beyond that provided by the organizer, is prohibited before and during the competition.